jyou0012/Final-year-project_ADL/project-management/agenda/meeting 5.md

 - the directory "project-management"
 - write in the markdown format

-### 1.4 Github Configuration
+### 1.4 Github Usage

+- Clone this repo and install requirements
-- Configure username and email
+- Configure username and email on your local repo
 - Create and merge Pull Requests